 The beautiful blend of delightful local sounds and tunes and diverse colors and flavors in the Rasht bazaar brings a sense of life and passion for travelers and passersby.
-In the corners of the Rasht bazaar, you can find many effects from the beauty of folkloric culture in this lush province, which in its turn is very beautiful and attractive and can be considered one of the tourist hubs of Guilan province.
+In the corners of the Great Traditional Rasht Bazaar as a Tourist Attraction, you can find many effects from the beauty of folkloric culture in this lush province, which in its turn is very beautiful and attractive and can be considered one of the tourist hubs of Guilan province.

 The Largest Open market in Iran

 Tajrish Bazaar as a Tourist Attraction in the Tehran is one of the most prominent places in Tehran, due to its proximity to Darband and the palaces of Saadabad and Niavaran, and all day long hosts a large number of domestic and foreign tourists.
 You can find everything in this Bazaar with the right quality.
 In the Bazaar of Tajrish, you will find a variety of handicrafts such as cashmere and Yazd copper dishes and Laljin pottery to types of nuts, sweets, saffron, spices, pickles and fruits.
 Iranians who have emigrated from abroad have always referred to Tajrish as one of the most memorable parts of northern Tehran.